Expat Farmbuilders Team

 can probably be universally applied to many governments, businesses, and people all over the world.)

 But, just as I see Farmbuilders on the brink of great opportunities if we can get over this hump, I see Liberia in the same vein.
-Next year, it reaches the 10-year milestone within which post-conflict countries face great threats of relapsing into violent conflict (50% chance historically, apparently).
+Next year, it reaches the 10-year milestone within which post-conflict countries face great threats of relapsing into violent conflict (50%!c(MISSING)hance historically, apparently).
 Peace seems restored, and with it excitement and hope, and with those, hopefully both new roads and inroads.
 Because of its strong ties with the U.S. and western world, an English-speaking population, and a seemingly burning desire to make it, I think Liberia will get there; it just won’t happen quickly.

 I guess Toto was right: I bless the rains down in Africa